heavyai/heavydb/docs/source/quickstart/build.rst

     Before you begin building, install the appropriate :doc:``./deps``.

-OmniSciDB uses `CMake <https://cmake.org/>`_ for its build system.
+HeavyDB uses `CMake <https://cmake.org/>`_ for its build system.
 The following commands will build a simple, ``CUDA`` enabled build using 4 CPU threads:

 .. code-block:: shell